narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 $ rostopic echo /aruco_single/pose

-Now, take the camera and keep on the ArUco Marker Id = 701 image, you can see the results rqt_gui window.
+Now, take the camera and keep on the ArUco Marker Id = 701 image, you can see the results in rqt_gui window.

+Try to run multiple ArUco Markers finder from the GitHub: Week_03/turtlebot3_burger_auto_navigation/auto_aruco_marker_finder/launch/multiple_aruco_marker_finder.launch

 **Reference**: